 Drinking cow’s milk formula is an inefficient process that makes an infant require more volume over time, and the caloric content of formula is the same every day of the infant’s life.

-There are many forces that attempt to undermine an essential biological process, says Jones, “but a mother with the commitment to breastfeed can overcome all these barriers with the right information and support.”
+Many forces attempt to undermine an essential biological process, says Jones, “but a mother with the commitment to breastfeed can overcome all these barriers with the right information and support.”